 It is a simple, speedy, and informal method by which an individual appears before a judge of the district or municipal court, presents his or her claim, and explains why another person or business owes money to him or her.
 RSA Chapter 503 governs the small claims process.
 In addition, a person who is filing or defending against a small claim will want to be familiar with the Rules of the District Court.
 While there is a section within the District Court Rules that specifically deals with small claims, there are others, which will be relevant to the small claims process.

-Effective January 1, 2010 a person or entity may sue any person or business whom it is alleged owes $7,500 or less or who has caused damage of $7,500 or less.
+A person or entity may sue a person or business whom it is alleged owes $10,000 or less or who has cause damage of $10,000 or less.
 Any claim in excess of $5,000 is subject to mandatory mediation.
 Please feel free to visit the mediation section of the Judicial Branch Web site.
 If the claim is over $1500, the Defendant may request a jury trial.
 If such a request is filed, the parties will be notified when the case is transferred to the county Superior Court for trial by jury.
 Although not required in Small Claims Court, any persons or businesses involved in the proceedings may be represented by a lawyer if they wish.
 Another aspect of a small claims proceeding is that a judge may ask to hear any evidence deemed relevant and proper, since the technical rules of evidence do not apply in a small claims proceeding.
 If the claim would require the court to decide ownership of real estate, it must be filed in the Superior Court and may not be filed as a small claim.

-EXAMPLE: Lois Dandy lost a $8000 deposit on a house when her financing did not come through in a timely manner.
-Lois may decide to take the seller to Small Claims Court to get her deposit back – even though the maximum she could be awarded would be $7500 – because it is easier and less expensive to do so than to hire a lawyer and sue in Superior Court.
+Example: Lois Dandy lost a $10,500 deposit on a house when her financing did not come through in a timely manner.
+Lois may decide to take the seller to Small Claims Court to get her deposit back – even though the maximum she could be awarded would be10,000 – because it is easier and less expensive to do so than to hire a lawyer and sue in Superior Court.